Janesh7/CPP_DSA/STL/readme.md

 }
 ```
 Here [key, value] works like elements of pair which can be directly accessed without specifying first or second keyword.

+# Algorithms

+## Binary Search
+- For sorted
+- Syntax for vectors: binary_search(v.begin(),v.end(),5)  where 5 is the element to be searched
+- RETURNS WHETHER PRESENT OR NOT, to get the iterator to find the pos of ele use find() for vectors